 Before I get stuck into it…Have you seen the facebook page yet?
 I’d ummed and ahed about it for so long until now…Go on!
 Show me some love (plleaaasssse) *beg emoji

 Annnnyway, last month Moo and I traveled to Sri Lanka trying to see as much as possible without becoming exhausted in the process.
 We experienced what I like to call a “slow travel sandwich”.
-We began the trip chilling up in the north west for four days (where I learned to kite surf) then we hustled ourselves through the center trekking and tea tasting before we called time out and based ourselves down south for four days.
+We began the trip chilling up in the north west for four days (where I learned to kite surf).
+Then we hustled ourselves through the centre trekking and tea tasting.
+All before we called time out and based ourselves down south for four days.

 We stayed in an amazing AirBnb in Ahangama, The Kip, in a small suburb close to the action of bustling surf town’s; Weligama, Mirissa & Unawatuna.
 Given we were desperate for peace and quiet, we live in Sydney (in a constant stream of construction), this seemed too idyllic to be true.

-Hiring a scooter, (with a little help from Seddy at The Kip) was easy as and meant we were able to tour from beach to beach as we pleased and even travel as far north as Galle (where the feature image was shot!).
-I could lie and tell you I was dying to explore the architecture of the old Dutch Fort, but let’s be honest, I was desperate to get my hands on a slice of carrot cake from Poonies Kitchen.
+Hiring a scooter, (with a little help from Seddy at The Kip) was easy and meant we were able to tour from beach to beach as we pleased.
+We even travelled as far north as Galle (where the feature image was shot!).
+I could lie and tell you I was dying to explore the architecture of the old Dutch Fort.
+But let’s be honest, I was desperate to get my hands on a slice of carrot cake from Poonies Kitchen.

 Our time in the south consisted of; reading our books as much as possible, surfing, massages (very oily, be warned), exploring, eating, drinking, scooter-ing.
 It was heaven.